 What’s Going On With Real Estate?

-What will happen to home prices/housing market in the short and long term?
+What do you think will happen to housing market in the next few months?